Thomas-Nguyen12/NewsApplication/README.md

 ### Manually sourced data

-- Data extracted and processed manually is stored in the Data/ folder
+- For objective 1, Data extracted and processed manually is stored in the Data/ folder
 - This data utilised a scrapy webscraper to extract content from Wikipedia under the url: https://en.wikipedia.org/wiki/Portal:Current_events/ from years 2004 to 2025 inclusive

 ### Data Sourced from Arvix
+- For objective 2...
 - Data extracted from "A Comprehensive Dataset for Human vs. AI Generated Text Detection" (Roy et al., 2025) from Arvix  is stored within the arvix_data folder